What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 TL;DR

-Chorus Focus Group Research runs your creative through up to 12 Virtual Voices—each built from demographic, psychographic, and behavioral data—who answer questions tailored to your content and evaluation goals, delivering scored insights and verbatim quotes in under an hour.
+Chorus Focus Group Research runs your creative through up to 12 audience perspectives—each modeled from demographic, psychographic, and behavioral data—that answer questions tailored to your content and evaluation goals, delivering scored insights and verbatim quotes in under an hour.

 You get the depth of qualitative research without the scheduling chaos, recruitment costs, or three-week timelines.